ef-johnson/Ray-Tracing-Many-Spheres/README.md

 How it works:

-The code takes the xyz positions of the particle centers (from a csv file) as the main input for ray tracing, which makes it work seamlessly with Discrete Element Method (DEM) particle simulations.
+The code takes the xyz positions of the particle centers (from a space-delimited text file) as the main input for ray tracing, which makes it work seamlessly with Discrete Element Method (DEM) particle simulations.
 DEM is a modeling technique where many spheres are inserted into space and simulated as they collide off each other and any walls.
 It is a good way to generate realistic domains of particles for studying packed beds or flowing groups of particles.
 DEM is used in many applications, including powder beds for sintering, chemical processing, nuclear pebble bed reactors, and concentrating solar power.
 The open source software LIGGGHTS was used in the development of this code, but any other DEM code could be used instead.
 To study a non-random arrangement of spheres (e.g. simple cubic packing), the sphere center positions could be calculated and written as a text file (with a program such as Matlab or Octave).

 The ray tracing process is as follows: Rays are traced from certain specified "home" (or "emitting") particles.
 The photon is released from a random position on the emitting sphere's surface, in a random direction in the outward-facing hemisphere from the emission location.
 The photon is traced until it hits another sphere, at which point the photon either absorbs or reflects from the surface.
 If the photon is reflected, a new random angle from the reflection location is chosen, and the path of the photon continues.
 When the photon is eventually absorbed, the photon's path is stopped and counted as an absorption by the absorbing sphere.
 Then a new photon is released from the emitting sphere, until many photons (typically 10^5 or more) have been emitted.
 This is repeated for any spheres specified as "home" spheres.
 At the end, the RDF between two spheres is calculated as the number of absorptions by the receiving sphere divided by the total number emitted from the "home" sphere.